 Unserved and underserved areas

-Analyze broadband infrastructure to identify unserved and underserved areas within the nine-county region consisting of Jackson, Leavenworth, Miami and Wyandotte counties in Kansas, and Cass, Clay, Jackson, Platte and Ray counties in Missouri.
+Analyze broadband infrastructure to identify unserved and underserved areas within the nine-county region consisting of Johnson, Leavenworth, Miami and Wyandotte counties in Kansas, and Cass, Clay, Jackson, Platte and Ray counties in Missouri.

 Application funding strategies